Red bridge and traditional Japanese pavilion over the lake at Ohori Park Fukuoka Japan, near the Ohori Park Japanese Garden on a sunny day

 Arriving earlier in the day helps families enjoy the playgrounds, pedal boats, and walking trails before larger groups arrive, giving kids more freedom to explore at their own pace.

-For year-round planning, explore our Japan Seasonal Guides for Families, including detailed resources for spring, summer, autumn, winter, and our full Best Time to Visit Japan with Kids guide.
+For year-round planning, explore our Japan Seasonal Guides for Families, including detailed resources for spring, summer, autumn, winter.
+You can also read our full Best Time to Visit Japan with Kids guide to compare crowds, weather, and seasonal experiences across the country.

 How Long to Spend at Ohori Park with Kids